 I knew very little about infection control when I joined the team, but let me assure you, once I left I knew all there was to know about Clostridium difficile and MRSA!
 This was a really great job, giving me the opportunity to develop my techie skills while learning how large corporations worked.
 I was responsible for writing board reports, presenting data for others to use at high-level meetings, and sorting out the information flows we had coming into the organisation so that we could validate and verify the information.

 The business venture

 At this time I also started running my business - then Suffolk Computer Services - providing Joomla! website design and IT Support for small businesses.
-I honestly didn't expect to get much trade, but within a few months I had a steady trickle of customers and my first IT client (who we still support now).
+I honestly didn't expect to get much trade, but within a few months I had a steady trickle of customers and my first IT client (who went on to become long term customers).
 At this time, it was simply another way of getting in a bit more money to keep the bills being paid - and I never thought I would ever be doing it full time!

 Buddhism discovers me!

 I'd had an interest in Buddhism for a long time, but for some reason I felt compelled to act on this interest in the winter of 2009, and I started attending newcomers nights at the local Buddhist centre.
 Immediately I felt like this was what I was here for - some kind of realisation that I had always known it, but never really known.

 I went on my first retreat within a few weeks - the Young Women's Retreat at Taraloka - at which point I was absolutely certain that I was Buddhist, this was for me, and that I needed to make some big changes in my life.
 First to go was excessive drinking and bad language - which in retrospect were much easier than the more subtle things I'm working on now!